 After the SSA indexes each year of earnings for inflation, they pull out your highest 35 years and add them up.
 Then they divide the total by 420—that’s the number of months in 35 years—to get your average monthly inflation-adjusted income.
 Your Social Security benefit is a percentage of that amount.
 The percentage used depends on a variety of factors too complex to explain here.
 But for the purposes of this fact sheet, we don’t need to know the precise percentage.
 Suffice it to say that for most people, their Social Security retirement benefit represents roughly 40 percent of their average inflation-adjusted monthly income.

-So, when you are working and paying Social Security taxes after you start receiving Social Security benefits, those additional taxes you are paying will increase your monthly Social Security check IF your current earnings increase your average monthly income.
+So, when you are working and paying Social Security taxes after you start receiving Social Security benefits, those additional taxes you are paying will increase your monthly Social Security check if your current earnings increase your average monthly income.
 In other words, if your current annual income is higher than the lowest inflation-adjusted year of earnings used in your most recent Social Security computation, the SSA will drop out that low year, add in the new higher year, recalculate your average monthly income, and then refigure your Social Security benefit.

 Here is a quick example of what I mean.
 Let’s go back to that guy who made $7,000 in 1970 and say that was the lowest year in his current Social Security computation.
-And let’s further say that he is now working and made $35,000 last year.
+And let’s further say that he’s now working and made $35,000 last year.
 You might assume that because $35,000 is much higher than $7,000, he should get an increase in his Social Security checks.
 But remember, the SSA didn’t use $7,000 in his benefit calculation.
 They used the inflation-adjusted amount of $46,060.
 Because his current earnings of $35,000 are lower than the low year of $46,060 used in his Social Security retirement computation, the additional earnings do NOT increase his average monthly income, so his Social Security benefit will not go up.

 On the other hand, had his current earnings been $70,000, for example, that would increase his benefit.
-The SSA would replace his low year of $46,060 with the new higher year of $70,000, recompute his average monthly wage and refigure his benefit.
+The SSA would replace his low year of $46,060 with the new higher year of $70,000, recompute his average monthly wage, and refigure his benefit.

 Now let’s say you are in a situation like that.
-You’re working, you’ve had a good year of earnings and you are pretty sure it should increase your Social Security check.
+You’re working, you’ve had a good year of earnings, and you are pretty sure it should increase your Social Security check.
 So, what do you have to do to make that happen?
 The answer is: nothing.

 The SSA has a software program that automatically tracks the earnings of working Social Security beneficiaries and refigures their benefits to see if any increase is due.
 It generally happens between May and October of each year.